Steve Folkes: Playing career

 Folkes, who was Captain of Punchbowl Boys' High School, came from the Bankstown Sports Junior Rugby League Club.
-He played 245 first grade games and 308 grade games for the Bulldogs between 1978 and 1991, as well as 24 games for Hull F.C. in England.
+He played 245 first grade games and 308 grade games for the Bulldogs between 1978 and 1991, as well as 24 games for Hull FC in England.

 He also represented New South Wales on nine occasions in State of Origin football.
 At the end of the 1986 NSWRL season, he went on the 1986 Kangaroo tour of Great Britain and France.
 He played a total of five Tests between 1986 and 1988.
 As a player, Folkes played in 6 Grand Finals (1979, 80, 84, 85, 86 and 88) winning on four occasions.

 Coaching career

 After serving as reserve grade coach of Canterbury between 1996 and 1997, Folkes was appointed coach of Canterbury-Bankstown to succeed Chris Anderson.
 In his first year as coach, Canterbury made the 1998 NRL grand final, where they lost to Wayne Bennett's Brisbane Broncos.

 Canterbury-Bankstown appeared poised to claim the 2002 NRL premiership but were disqualified and stripped 37 premiership points after a major salary cap breach was uncovered.
-Folkes claimed his premiership two seasons later with a 16–13 victory over the Sydney Roosters in the grand final.
+Folkes claimed his premiership two seasons later with a 16-13 victory over the Sydney Roosters in the grand final.

 Steve Folkes was awarded Dally M Coach of the Year in 2004.

 The 2004 grand final victory continued a unique tradition at the Bulldogs: Every coach appointed by the club since 1978 (Ted Glossop, Warren Ryan, Phil Gould, Chris Anderson and Folkes) has won a premiership.
 At the end of the 2007 season, Folkes' win record with the Bulldogs was 60%.